 In this section we describe the amount of water which is currently available for water supply, Deployable Output (DO), and how this has been assessed.
-We also describe how we have made allowances for climate change and outage in assessing our Water Available For Use (WAFU).
+We also describe how we have made allowances for climate change, outage, treatment losses and bulk supplies in assessing our Water Available For Use (WAFU).